 Ensure that the Status column displays a value of Ready for each node.

-- Run the following command to cordon off the first of the nodes you are NOT currently connected to:
+- Run the command below to cordon off the first of the nodes you are NOT currently connected to.
+This prevents any new pods from being scheduled on the cordoned node.

 $ kubectl cordon [NAME]

-- Retrieve the nodes again to ensure the cordon completed successfully by running the following command:
+- Retrieve the nodes again to ensure the cordon has completed successfully by running the following command:

 $ kubectl get nodes